DHARINIPV/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086

-Name :
+Name : Dharini PV

-Roll no
+Register no : 212222240024
 Date of experiment :